How Many Watts Does A House Use Per Day, Week, Month

 The larger the house, the more power it consumes.
 A large house has more rooms.
 Each room may have its own power needs in addition to lighting.

-For example, a four-bedroom house has a higher power consumption than a one-bedroom house.
+For example, a 3-bedroom house has a higher power consumption than a one-bedroom house.

 Consequently, a large house will consume more power per day.